 \subsection{Usual post-Newtonian derivation}

-The usual post-Newtonian derivation is a pertubative scheme that assumes that the motion of solar sytem objects are such that $v/c \sim \sqrt{Gm/(rc^2)} \ll 1$ and that $T^{\alpha \beta} = O(c^2,c^1,c^0)$ \cite{damour:1991pr}.
+The usual post-Newtonian derivation is a perturbative scheme that assumes that the motion of Solar System objects is such that $v/c \sim \sqrt{Gm/(rc^2)} \ll 1$ and that $T^{\alpha \beta} = O(c^2,c^1,c^0)$ \cite{damour:1991pr}.
 It is in particular perfectly relevant in the weak-field limit of the solar-system, but becomes less relevant in the strong-field regime of compact objects such as neutron stars and black-holes.
-Assuming $\L_m = -\rho$ \cite{minazzoli:2012pr,arruga:2021pr}, Eq. (\ref{eq:FE_phi}) becomes \be \Box \phi = \t\kappa \sqrt{\phi} P, \ee where $P$ is the pressure of the considered fluid that source the gravitational field equations.
+Assuming $\L_m = -\rho$ \cite{minazzoli:2012pr,arruga:2021pr}, Eq. (\ref{eq:FE_phi}) becomes \be \Box \phi = \t\kappa \sqrt{\phi} P, \ee where $P$ is the pressure of the fluid sourcing the gravitational field equations.
 In either the harmonic or standard post-Newtonian gauges, the first order post-Newtonian metric can be parametrized by a potential $w$, a vector potential $w^i$ and the post-Newtonian parameters $\gamma_{PN}$ and $\beta_{PN}$ \citep{minazzoli:2013pr}

 Injecting this metric in the field equations~(\ref{eq:FE_ER}) and~(\ref{eq:phiP}) results in \be \gamma_{PN}=\beta_{PN}=1, \ee and

 where $w_{GR}$ and $w^i_{GR}$ are the expressions of the potentials predicted by General Relativity.
 From Eq.~(\ref{eq:PPNmetric}) and Eq.~(\ref{eq:pot}), one can see that the metric characterizing the considered theory differs from the General Relativity metric at the first post-Newtonian level by a $1/c^4$ term in the temporal component of the metric.
 The solution of the scalar-field equation~(\ref{eq:phiP}) can be written as